sidnair01/cse15l-lab-reports/labreportweek2.md

 *Remotely Connecting*

 The first step to remotely connecting is instaling an SSH program, for example, OpenSSH for Windows.
-Then create a new terminal in VSCode and type ```ssh cs15lwi22zz@ieng6.ucsd.edu```, replacing ```zz``` with the phrase associated with your student ETS account.
-If you don't know your ETS account, visit this [Link](https://sdacs.ucsd.edu/~icc/index.php) and enter your username and student ID number.
-You may or may not be required to change your account password.
+Then create a new terminal in VSCode and type ```ssh cs15lwi22zz@ieng6.ucsd.edu```, replacing ```zz``` with the phrase associated with your student ETS account, and entering the password associated with such ETS account.
+If you don't know your ETS account, visit this [Link](https://sdacs.ucsd.edu/~icc/index.php) and enter your username and student ID number, and change your password if necessary.

 ![Image](https://i.gyazo.com/253bfd51dbbf43fc1238576e6df76d6f.png)